 11.1 When you return a Product to us:

 (a) because you have cancelled the Contract between us within the 14 day cooling-off period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 14 days of the day on which we receive the Product back or the date on which you provide evidence of having sent the Product to us.
 In this case, we will refund the price of the Product in full provided that there is no evidence of use and in the case of paint, provided that the tins are unopened.
 Please note that we can't accept returns of paint sample pots as we have no way of guaranteeing that they have not been opened (given that they are screw top and have no clips).
 Please also note that once fabric has been cut from the roll, it cannot be returned without a 25% handling charge being applied.
 If we or our nominated partner delivered the Product which is a large item (eg a sofa) to you directly (and you are resident in the UK mainland), we will collect the unwanted Product however charges do apply - please see the returns policy section in our FAQs page for further details).
 Please note that the same return charges also apply if the product has been dispatched from our warehouse to our courier partner but not yet been delivered.
 If you are returning the items yourself (e.g. via your nominated courier partner) it is your responsibility to ensure that these arrive with us undamaged, and we do not accept any liability for goods lost in transit.
-Please contact us at firstname.lastname@example.org for the returns address.
+Please contact us at [email protected] for the returns address.